rkirk7/GlobetrottingKirks/blog-posts/2025-01-29-antarctica-calls-and-we-must-go.md

----
-title: "Is Antarctica calling you?
-Here's everything you need to know."
+# Is Antarctica calling you?
+Here's everything you need to know.
-date: 2025-01-29
-categories:
-  - "antarctica"
-  - "cruise"
-tags:
-  - "a23a"
-  - "adventure-travel"
-  - "avian-flu"
-  - "drake-passage"
-  - "expedition"
-  - "falkland-islands"
-  - "gentoo-penguins"
-  - "humpback-whales"
-  - "king-penguins"
-  - "macaroni-penguins"
-  - "octantis"
-  - "penguins"
-  - "south-georgia"
-  - "south-america"
-  - "travel"
-  - "viking"
-coverImage: "2024-octantis-recess-cove-explorers-on-the-continent-recess-cove-best-best-img_1371.jpg"
----
+*2025-01-29*

 I must confess.
 Not that long ago, I was not all that interested in visiting Antarctica.